MTMurphy77/UVES_SQUAD_DR1/README.md

 - [**Final_Spectra:**](http://astronomy.swin.edu.au/~mmurphy/data/UVES_SQUAD_DR1/Final_Spectra/) Folder containing spectra of individual quasars.
 The (gzipped) tar file for each quasar contains the final spectrum in FITS format and the UVES_popler log (UPL) file that created it.
 - [**Reductions:**](http://astronomy.swin.edu.au/~mmurphy/data/UVES_SQUAD_DR1/Reductions/) Folder containing a (gzipped) tar file for each quasar which contains the data reduction scripts and all intermediate and final data reduction products.
 These are required to recreate the final DR1 spectrum of a quasar using the UPL file.
 Users can also use the UPL file as a starting point for modifying the final spectrum or improving various aspects of the spectrum.

 *Note: The hosting site of the data will change soon to the [gSTAR Data Management and Collaboration Platform](https://data-portal.hpc.swin.edu.au) (gDMCP).
-However, this GitHub repository will remain the entrance point to the dataset and can be cited using its DOI, i.e. XXXXXXX.*
+However, this GitHub repository will remain the entrance point to the dataset and can be cited using its DOI, i.e. doi:10.5281/zenodo.1345974*